clairemr/law/guides/getting_started_bootstrap.md

 This command will need to be run once for each AWS account in your multi-account pattern, substituting the AWS_ACCOUNT environment variable each time to target each account.
 You will need to have the required credentials for each account either in your AWS CLI configuration or exported locally as environment variables.

 #### What you have now
 This is the initial step required to deploy Cosmos into your AWS accounts.
-At this point, you will have a bootstrap Code Build project in your master account, and a bootstrap IAM role in each account (including master).
+At this point, you will have a bootstrap CodeBuild project in your master account, and a bootstrap IAM role in each account (including master).
 This role will be used to bootstrap your Cosmos Core and Extensions.

 Please note that these resources are created outside of your Cosmos stacks, as they are used to deploy the stacks.
 Therefore, if you delete Cosmos stacks in future, these roles will remain in the accounts unless manually deleted.